 What’s the difference between running my debit card as credit or debit?

-When you pay with your TwinStar Visa® debit card at a check-out counter, you often have a choice between running your card as “debit” or “credit.”
+When you pay with your TwinStar Visa® debit card at a check-out counter, you often have a choice between running your card as debit or credit.
 What’s the difference?

-When you choose “debit,” you key in your PIN.
+When you choose debit, you key in your PIN.
 Sometimes merchants, like some Starbucks, allow small transactions without putting in your PIN.
 If you don't have enough funds in your account, the transaction will be declined.

-When you choose to run your debit card as “credit,” you sign your name for the transaction instead of entering your PIN.
-The transaction goes through Visa’s network, and a hold is placed on the funds in your account.
+When you choose to run your debit card as credit, you sign your name for the transaction instead of entering your PIN.
+The transaction goes through Visa’s payment network and a hold is placed on the funds in your account.
 The transaction usually settles from your account within two to three days.
 The merchant pays a small fee, and TwinStar receives a small amount of interchange income from the transaction.
 This helps offset costs and allows for the credit union to offer lower rates.

-You enter your PIN.
+- You enter your PIN.

-Money for the transaction comes out of your account immediately.
+- Money for the transaction comes out of your account immediately.

-Merchant pays a lower transaction fee.
+- Merchant pays a lower transaction fee.

-Many merchants will allow you to get cash back from your account at the register.
+- Many merchants will allow you to get cash back from your account at the register.

-You sign a receipt.
+- You may sign a receipt.

-A hold is put on your money for the transaction, which clears in a day or so.
+- A hold is put on your money for the transaction, which clears in a day or so.

-Merchant pays a higher transaction fee, a small amount of which goes to your credit union as interchange income.
+- Merchant pays a higher transaction fee, a small amount of which goes to your credit union as interchange income.

-You can’t get cash back from your account.
+- You can’t get cash back from your account.